PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Array of :math:`[e, l]` time window data, for each location.

    ``VEHICLES_ALLOWED_CLIENTS_SECTION``
-      Nested list specifying the client location indices that each vehicle is allowed to serve, with one sub-list for each vehicle.
+      Lists specifying the client locations that each vehicle is allowed to service, one list for each vehicle.
-      Vehicles are allowed to visit all clients if this section is not provided.
+      Each vehicle is allowed to visit each client if this section is not provided.
       This section is commonly used in site-dependent instances.

    ``VEHICLES_DEPOT_SECTION``